Transforming Conflict

 Both Leonie and Kazu expressed a need to develop transformative conflict systems in our organisations so they can be places to practice being in difficulty together: allowing it to feel more ‘normal’ to experience conflict, to be able to ascertain what we need in the moment and express what we want of others – all the while stumbling and fumbling along the way with grace and forgiveness for one another and self.

-The capacity of the “system”
+The Capacity of the ‘System'

 While it’s tempting to prefigure the future we hope for, this is a fallacy.
 There is trauma in the system and it heals at the speed of one relationship, conflict, conversation and material change at a time.
 When conflict is inevitable, how might we, in our microcosms, build our capacity to be with it?